GoogleCloudDataproc/initialization-actions/gpu/README.md

 -   `cuda-url: <URL>` - this is an optional parameter for customizing NVIDIA-provided CUDA on Debian.

--   `cuda-url: 10.0|10.1|10.2` - this is an optional parameter for customizing NVIDIA-provided CUDA version on Ubuntu.
+-   `cuda-version: 10.0|10.1|10.2` - this is an optional parameter for customizing NVIDIA-provided CUDA version on Ubuntu.
 If set to empty then the latest available CUDA version will be installed.

 #### Verification